AIM Photonics Executive Symposium: Building the Photonic Integrated Circuit (PIC) Ecosystem for the 21st Century

 Frank Tolic is the Chief Marketing Officer of AIM Photonics.
 As AIM’s CMO, Frank is responsible for development and execution of marketing strategies that expand the AIM brand, membership, roadmap, and technology outreach among the photonics community.
 He is also SUNY Polytechnic Institute’s Vice President for Business, where he focuses on the creation of new business partnerships and is responsible for growing AIM Photonics and SUNY Poly’s core strategic technical and corporate partnerships.
 Prior to this assignment, he managed a portfolio of over $200M in semiconductor business across the globe in support of semiconductor equipment, consumable, research, and manufacturing companies.

-, CEO, AIM Photonics, USA
+Dr. Michael Liehr, CEO, AIM Photonics, USA

 Michael Liehr is the Chief Executive Officer of the American Institute for Manufacturing (AIM) Photonics.
 Michael focuses on the creation of new AIM business opportunities, and is responsible for the effective and efficient operation of AIM’s programs including SUNY Poly’s strategic 300mm integrated photonic semiconductor and 3D packaging.
-He is also SUNY Polytechnic Institute’s Vice President for Research and Executive Vice President for Technology and Innovation.
+He is also SUNY Polytechnic Institute’s Executive Vice President for Technology and Innovation.
 Prior to this assignment, he led the Global 450mm Consortium through the start-up phase as the General Manager and was an IBM Distinguished Engineer.

-Ed White is AIM Photonics Corporate Outreach Executive.
-Ed has responsibility for identifying companies who will participate and benefit from improvements in Photonic Integrated Chip manufacturing, generally educating the community about the merits of Photonic Integrated devices, and increasing membership in AIM Photonics.
-He will also focus on AIM Photonics’ sustainability post government funding.
-In addition to these duties, Ed is responsible for the AIM Photonics’ Test, Assembly and Packaging business located here in Rochester.
-He is a native of New York State, and began his career at Kodak after earning a Bachelor of Science in Mechanical Engineering from the University of Rochester.
+Ed White is AIM Photonics AVP for Test, Assembly, and Packaging (TAP) Facility.
+Ed was also recently named Chairman of the National Photonics Initiative (NPI).
+His main responsibility is for AIM Photonics Test, Assembly and Packaging business located in Rochester, NY.
+In addition to these duties, he is focused on identifying companies who will participate and benefit from improvements in Photonic Integrated Chip manufacturing, generally educating the community about the merits of Photonic Integrated devices, increasing membership in AIM Photonics, and securing AIM Photonics sustainability post government funding.
+Ed is a native of New York State, and began his career at Kodak after earning a Bachelor of Science in Mechanical Engineering from the University of Rochester.
 He later went on to earn an Executive MBA also from the University of Rochester.
 At Kodak, Ed held several executive positions with global responsibility including General Manager Optical Products & Vice President Commercial Imaging Group, Director WW Equipment Manufacturing & Vice President Global Manufacturing and Logistics, Director Ink Jet Manufacturing & Vice President Consumer Digital Group.
 After leaving Kodak in 2009, Ed led JML Optical Company as President and CEO in an interim capacity and in 2010 he founded Edward White Consulting, LLC.